kelset/Diurnalis/CloudConf 2016/amordeluso.md

 **"The product is now the interface."**

-One example of this is _Amazon Echo_, where communication happens _naturally_: (you speak with it, no need to touch) People actually thank the device. (and btw it's only a good speaker, everything else is in the Cloud)
+One example of this is **Amazon Echo**, where communication happens _naturally_: you speak with it, no need to touch.

+People actually thank the device. (and btw it's only a good speaker, everything else is back in the Cloud)

-The Echo works on a AVS (Alexa Voice Service) on which we can develop via its SDK (there's a contest for whole March!).
+The Echo works on a **AVS (Alexa Voice Service)** on which we can develop via its SDK (there's a contest for whole March!).

 But still, we have issues...

-- Devices are Hard to Connect, Manage
+- Devices are hard to connect, manage
 - Things do not interoperates out of the box
-- Low signal to noise Ratio in collected data
+- Low Signal to Noise ratio in collected data
-- Applications and THings do NOT always match (in the way they speak) -> M2M (machine to machinee, telemetry) // Applications (Web and RESTful)
+- Applications and things do **NOT** always match (in the way they speak) -> M2M (machine to machine, telemetry) // Applications (Web and RESTful)

 Veniam (a company) is trying to bring the cloud into moving objects.